Today I’d like to ask you: When was the last time you finished a book you wanted to read? Or slept in just because you were able to?

 3) Take care of yourself throughout the day

 Lastly, don’t forget to love yourself just as much as you love your family!
 We are often surprised when we realise how much we have been suppressing our own needs and wants.
 Maybe you’d like to indulge in a cup of coffee while tutoring your child but it’s just too much of a hassle or maybe you simply need that power nap but there’s just too much to do!
 So readers today I challenge you to actively check in with yourself every time you do something for your child or your family and take note of what you need.
 Is there anything you can give yourself right now that would improve your well-being?
 There are small opportunities hidden in every moment to nurture yourself.
 Take advantage of these seemingly miniscule moments and you’re bound to see improvements in your own welfare and mental state.

 I hope this short post acts as a reminder for all of you out there to take a step back and breathe.
 There are many chances today to enjoy life so go out there and experience it with your families!
-Should you need someone to talk to about work-family struggles or need some advice, don’t hesitate to contact us today!
+Should you need someone to talk to about work-family struggles or need some advice, don’t hesitate to contact our friendly mental health professionals today!
 Drop us an email at email@example.com or WhatsApp us at +6587578049 to schedule a FREE 15 mins consultation today!